hectar-glitches/ion-trajectory-intergration/README.md

 ## Installation

-To get started, ensure you have Python and Pygame installed.
-You can install Pygame using pip:
+To get started, ensure you have Python installed.

 ```bash
 pip install pygame